 Because this game has not yet been released, you may want to know a little about the developers before forking over cash to collect PIXEL tokens.
 So here is some info about them.

-The So Couch Studios team is headed up by CEO Mark Laursen.
+The So Couch Studios team is headed by CEO Mark Laursen, a professional Counter Strike and World of Warcraft Esports player turned game developer.

 The Creative Director for the company is Sage Durain, who formerly worked on Guild Wars.